What will the apprentice be doing?

 - Helping create and draw up contract documents for projects

-- Assisting a senior surveyor when reviewing changes to the contract scope, this will involve liaising with design team, contractors and project management team
+- Assisting a senior surveyor when reviewing changes to the contract scope, this will involve liaising with the design team, contractors and project management team

 What training will the apprentice take and what qualification will the apprentice get at the end?